Squat While

 One price.
 Forever.

-- All exercises & customization
+- 10+ exercises & custom exercises

-- Streaks, goals & weekly stats
+- Streaks, goals & stats with charts

 - Break reminders with countdown